chris124567/hulu/README.md

     $ ffmpeg -i video_dec.mp4 -i audio_dec.mp4 -acodec copy -vcodec copy merged.mp4

 And now merged.mp4 will be a DRM free mp4 file straight from Hulu!
-It is possible to automate nearly all of these steps by writing a simple script.
+It is possible to automate these steps by writing a simple script.

 ## TODO
 - Subtitles
 - Storing authentication cookie in a text file to avoid having to pass it for every command

 ## Credits
 The bulk of the Widevine related code was ported from `pywidevine` which is a library floating around the Internet of unknown provenance.